home-assistant/core/README.md

 * Copy home-assistant.conf.default to home-assistant.conf and adjust the config values to match your setup.
   * For Tomato you will have to not only setup your host, username and password but also a http_id.
 The http_id can be retrieved by going to the admin console of your router, view the source of any of the pages and search for `http_id`.
 * Setup PHue by running `python -m phue --host HUE_BRIDGE_IP_ADDRESS` from the commandline.
-* The first time the script will start it will create a file called `known_devices.csv` which will contain the detected devices.
-Adjust the track variable for the devices you want the script to act on and restart the script.
+* While running the script it will create and maintain a file called `known_devices.csv` which will contain the detected devices.
+Adjust the track variable for the devices you want the script to act on and restart the script or call the service `device_tracker/reload_devices_csv`.

 Done.
 Start it now by running `python start.py`